topStrip1

 Silent treatment

 The silent treatment is a form of emotional manipulation where a person withdraws communication or ignores another as a way to control or punish them, causing feelings of confusion, hurt, and isolation.
+The silent treatment is sometimes used to manipulate someone else to feel guilty for their perceived “bad actions”.
+The act of withdrawing from a relationship as a punishment can have a negative psychological effect.

 Example: You don’t do what they want one night so they ignore you for the next three days.